jacobtomlinson/terminal-piperita/schemes/iTerm2/README.md

 ###Boxen

-Piperita for iTerm 2 is included in the official [boxen][2] module [puppet-iterm2][1].
+The piperita colour scheme for iTerm 2 is included in the official [boxen][2] module [puppet-iterm2][1].

-To install with boxen simply include iTerm 2 and then include the piperita scheme.
+To install with boxen simply include iTerm 2 and then include the piperita colour scheme.

 ```
 include iterm2::stable
 include iterm2::colors::piperita
 ```

+But you'll still need to set the font and transparency/blur manually.
+See below for details.

 ###Manual